 Grey Roots is extremely grateful for all the amazing community support we have received from groups including the Grey County Historical Society, the Bruce County Historical Society, the Bruce County Genealogical Society, the Owen Sound Attack and the Community Waterfront Heritage Centre.
 Lastly, we would like to express our gratitude to our many volunteers who worked to bring this event together.
 Without these groups and individuals, this annual celebration of Canadian history and local students would not be possible.

 Interested in volunteering or helping to sponsor this incredible day in 2019?
-Please contact Katie at 519 376 3690 ext 6128 or at firstname.lastname@example.org.
+Please contact Laura at 519 376 3690 ext 6128 or at firstname.lastname@example.org.

 - Peter Alpajaro: The Fall of Quebec. École Port Elgin – Saugeen Central School